 Long-term lodging: HRA funds may be used to cover lodging expenses associated with research travel.
 They may not be used for a semester in residence at another institution.

-Student research assistants: We limit funds that can be used to pay a student research assistant to $1000 per award year.
+Research assistants: We limit funds that can be used to pay a research assistant to $1000 per award year.

-Airfare: Effective May 20, 2013, all business-related air travel must be arranged through Anthony Travel or Corporate Travel Planners (two university travel contractors).
-Go to http://www.utexas.edu/travel/to access current information about service fee rates, baggage rates, and information about booking with UT’s contracted travel agencies.
+Airfare: Effective 10/6/2014, faculty, staff and students may use any online travel reservation system for travel arrangements in addition to the university’s online tool, Concur.
+Go to http://www.utexas.edu/travel/ to access current information about service fee rates, baggage rates, and information about booking with UT’s contracted travel agencies.

 Lodging: For hotel costs, include the number of nights times the cost per night.